Alphafluffykitten/fledger/README.md

 - Balance meta filtering.
 Not sure if needed.
 - Moving Account to different parent
 - Retrieving Accounts tree
+- Entering transactions in the past (or future)
+- Forced recalculation of (cached) balances
 - ?

 Will be happy to see your contributions and/or critics.